 These modern classics are the best of the best, so it’s with good reason you should start eating your way through them.
 Try and finish all 65, we dare you.

 Click the boxes to tick the dishes you've eaten.
 Get a total score at the end.

-1. Baked choc-chip cookies, E’cco Bistro – despite Phillip Johnson handing over the kitchen reins to Simon Palmer, the humble fresh-baked cookies ($10 for serve of three, allow 15 minutes) remain.
+1. Baked choc-chip cookies, E’cco Bistro – despite a complete menu overhaul after relocating to Newstead, Phillip Johnson has allowed the humble fresh-baked cookies ($10 for serve of three, allow 15 minutes) to remain.

 3. Sand crab lasagne, Il Centro – chef Romain Bapst brought this dish to fame during his 15-year tenure at this waterfront restaurant.
 It remains one of the most popular dishes.

-4. Black garlic bread, Gauge – It’s black, it involves garlic and vanilla, is served from breakfast through to dessert.
+4. Black garlic bread, Gauge – It’s black, it involves garlic and vanilla and is served from breakfast through to dessert.
 With a cult-like status, this sweet-yet-savoury bread will make you question what you thought possible.

 5. Coconut lobster curry, Longtime – Although every menu item is die-hard delicious, ordering the the coconut and tumeric lobster curry is essential at Longtime.

 6. Prosciutto pizza, Beccofino – Hot tip, ask to add rocket on top and take this to the next level.
 Beccofino still does the best pizza and the prosciutto tops the list.

 7. Gnocchi, 1889 Enoteca – These fluffy clouds of heaven, served with pork and fennel sausage, parmesan cream and black truffle tapenade, have been the best seller on the menu for more than seven years.